Curious and Intellectually omnivorous

 - Mid year Grades: If your school does not have midyear grades, please provide a mid year progress report from your teachers.

 Standardized Testing Policy and Test-Optional Details

-Students who apply to Swarthmore in the 2020-2021 and 2021-2022 admissions cycles are not required to submit SAT or ACT scores.
+Students who apply to Swarthmore in the 2021-2022 admissions cycles are not required to submit SAT or ACT scores.
 Students have the option to submit scores, and may request that Swarthmore not consider scores that may have been submitted already.
 There is no penalty in the admissions process for students who either did not take a test or choose not to share results with Swarthmore.

 If submitting, applicants may self-report their standardized test scores on the application for admission.
 In addition, they may self-report or update their standardized test scores via a link in the applicant portal, which is available after an admission application is submitted.
 Swarthmore accepts self-reported scores in lieu of official scores for all applicants.
 Students who choose to submit official test scores should have score reports sent to the Admissions Office office via email, fax, or postal mail directly from a school counselor, principal, another school official, or directly from the testing agency.
 Our testing codes are 2821 (College Board), 3722 (ACT), and 2821 (TOEFL).